ChaosNino/obsidian-law-article-copy/README.md

 Adds a copy icon before each legal provision, allowing you to copy it with a single click.

-Uses regular expressions to match patterns such as “Article *” or numeric formats like “1.”.
+Uses regular expressions to match patterns such as “第*条” or numeric formats like “1.”.

 Also works during link previews.